 AI should not require surrendering your thoughts.

-Every prompt is a confession.
-The model sees what you'd never put on a whiteboard in front of strangers — financial positions, internal strategy, medical history, source code, the unedited thinking behind a decision.
+Every prompt is a confession — financial positions, internal strategy, medical history, source code, the unedited thinking behind a decision.
 We hand it over because there's no alternative.

-Sable is built on the conviction that this is a temporary state of affairs, not a permanent feature of the technology.
-Cryptography, confidential computing, and decentralized routing — primitives that already exist — are enough to make private inference real.
+Sable is built on the conviction that this is temporary.
+Cryptography, confidential computing, and decentralized routing already exist.
+They are enough to make private inference real.

 One.
 Trust-me privacy doesn't generalize to a machine-scale world.
-Centralized AI providers depend on human review, internal policy, and good intentions.
-None of those scale to agents that run thousands of inferences per hour against private state.
+Human review, internal policy, and good intentions don't scale to agents running thousands of inferences an hour against private state.

 Two.
 The agent economy needs sovereign reasoning.
-An autonomous system that trades, negotiates, or reasons on your behalf must be able to do so without exposing its memory to a third party.
+A system that trades or negotiates on your behalf must do so without exposing its memory.
 Confidentiality is a prerequisite for delegation.

 Three.
 Infrastructure is the product.
-We are not building a chatbot or a wrapper around a model.
-We are building the rails the next generation of AI runs on — the layer that makes private intelligence possible at internet scale.
+Not a chatbot, not a wrapper — the rails the next generation of AI runs on.

 We will not log prompts.
 We will not store completions.
 We will not run ads against your inference.
 We will not build a centralized choke point and call it decentralization.